Karatsu Ware “Chōsen Karatsu” Jar | Japan, 16CSOLD OUT

 There are various theories regarding the origin of Karatsu ware, but recent excavation and research find its origin in the area surrounding Kishidake Castle, under the auspices of the Hata family, and the kilns were founded with Korean potters.
 There is a wide range of Karatsu ware types, but in the early days, it was mainly using straw ash glaze and called Chōsen Karatsu and Madaragaratsu.
 This jar is an early type in the so-called Kogaratsu, and can be said that it is a direct descent of Hoeryong Ware in the north of the Korean Peninsula.

-It is rough made even if it is made as daily items.
-However, it can be imagined that the moment when Hoeryong ware, which was once accomplished on the Korean Peninsula, is about to take root in a new land, and is reborn to Karatsu ware absorbing its natural features.
-With that in mind, the straw ash glaze streaking in the center looks like a flame ignited by Korean potters in the land of Karatsu.
-This jar tells that everything is continuous, even if it is separated by the sea.
+It is roughly made even if it is made as daily items.
+However, it can be imagined that the moment when Hoeryong ware, which was once accomplished on the Korean Peninsula, is about to take root in a new land and is reborn to Karatsu ware absorbing its natural features.
+With that in mind, the straw ash glaze streaking in the centre looks like a flame ignited by Korean potters in the land of Karatsu.

 - Images may differ in color from the actual products.

 - Product descriptions are only our point of view.
 We cannot guarantee the authenticity or accuracy of the content.